luchungyc/ImperialCollegeMResProject2025/README.md

 **Data analysis pipelines**

-This file contains an example of the Python code used in the data analysis pipeline.
+This file contains an example of the Python code used in the general data analysis pipeline for creating induction profiles and isocost lines.

+**Alt. data analysis pipeline (Dp)**

+This file contains Python code for creating plots of expression against RNAP diffusion for different induction points.